 Property taxes 101

-Property tax notices were sent to home owners and businesses in June and are due the first or second business day in July, depending on the municipality.
+Property tax notices are sent to home owners and businesses in June and are due the first or second business day in July, depending on the municipality.

 No tax notice?

 Property owners who didn’t receive a tax notice should contact their municipal finance department to get a duplicate notice.
 It’s the property owner’s responsibility to ensure a municipality has the correct mailing address.